xively/simulator/README.md

 There are a handful of npm scripts to aid in development.

+- `build` – build the client app to the `public`
+- `build:watch` – build the client app to the `public` and watch for changes
+- `clean` – delete the `public` folder
-- `npm run work` – run a development version of the app with Watch and LiveReload
+- `dev` – run a development version of the app and watch for changes
+- `lint` – lint JavaScript files
-- `npm run build` – build a production version of the app
+- `local-provision` – configure the app to run locally
+- `start` – start the Node server
-- `npm run start` – start the production Node server
+- `start:watch` – start the Node server and restart on file changes
+- `syncdb` – sync database, create tables
+- `test` – run all tests
-- `npm test` – run the unit test in actual browsers
+- `test-client` – run client tests
-- `npm run test-headless` – run the unit tests in a headless browser
+- `test-client:watch` – run client tests and watch for changes
-- `npm run local-provision` – configure the app to run locally
+- `test-server` – run server tests
-- `npm run clear-sf-data` – delete all of your Contacts and Assets from Salesforce

 ### Configuration